nicoschoutteet/dataviz-linkedin/README.md

 # dataviz-linkedin

-Public repository with source code for contributions made on LinkedIn
+This repository contains R code snippets, used to generate data visualizations posted on LinkedIn